 May 2026

-Alisha Porter's exhibition Architectures of the In-Between: The Alchemic Body and Queer Space is in the main gallery.
+Alisha Porter's exhibition Architectures of the In-Between: The Alchemic Body and Queer Space is in the Front Room.
 Sheri White's exhibition Transfigured Vessels is in the Martin Room.

 Contact